 Radar detectors easily install to the top of your dashboard or to your windshield with suction cups, which makes them easy to remove and transfer to other vehicles.
 The best radar detectors combine excellent range and accuracy with control and alert features that keep you aware of your driving habits.

-According to the Communications Act of 1934, laser radar detectors are legal in every private vehicle as part of the Communications Act of 1934.
-However, they are still illegal in Virginia, Washington D.C. and every U.S. military base.
+According to the Communications Act of 1934, laser radar detectors are legal to use in private vehicles.
+However, radar detectors are still illegal in Virginia, Washington D.C. and every U.S. military base.
 It's also illegal for commercial drivers to use radar detectors.
 Radar jammers are illegal everywhere under federal law.

-Below are the features we considered as part of our radar detector comparison.
+Below are the criteria we considered in our radar detector comparison.

-You should also expect to receive alerts for safety warnings that involve accidents and weather.
+You should expect to receive alerts for safety warnings that involve accidents, road hazards and severe weather.
 Your radar detector should also alert you to multiple threats at a time.
-For example, if you approach a red-light camera and active police radar gun, you should receive an alert for both threats at the same time.
+For example, if you approach a speed camera and an active police radar gun, you should receive an alert for both threats at the same time.